Back to the list

 Activities

-TC51 developed ECMA-412 “Framework for distributed real-time Access systems” which defines a common module architecture and the message exchanges between each module for various cloud, virtualization and other services.
+ECMA-412 defines a framework, a common module architecture and the message exchanges between each module common to various services such as cloud computing and virtualization.
 ISO/IEC published ECMA-412 as ISO/IEC 20933 in May 2016.
 The 2nd edition of ECMA-412 introduces new functionalities on performance management mechanisms.
 Performance management mechanisms allow an Access system to be evaluated for performance by using specific elements and metrics.
 ECMA-412 2nd edition was also published as a revised edition of ISO/IEC 20933.

-TC51 is currently working on the next phase of the standard and the expectation is that current access systems for particular services can easily expand their services to wider areas and also easily collaborate with various other service systems by keeping interoperability and therefore a standard in mind.
+TC51 is currently working on the next phase of the standard and the expectation is that current access systems for particular services can easily expand their services to wider areas and also easily interoperate with various other service systems.
+TC51 is also studying various use cases that would benefit from a distributed real-time and secure access system.

 This table provides a cross reference to their ISO/IEC and ETSI equivalents.